Are you a leasehold property owner? Are you interested in lease extension?

 In addition to helping you to extend your lease, our solicitors are also highly experienced in dealing with the following two related issues:

-- Leasehold Enfranchisement – leaseholders have the right to come together and buy the freehold to their block of flats.
+- Freehold Enfranchisement – leaseholders have the right to come together and buy the freehold to their block of flats.

 - Right to Manage Companies – you may be entitled to force your landlord to transfer to you and some, or all, of your fellow leaseholders the right to manage your own block.
 With a history of bad block management, this can sometimes save considerable amounts of money

-For Lease Extension Advice you can rely on – contact us today
+For Specialist Lease Extension Advice you can rely on – contact us today

-Our expert Lease Extension Solicitors can advise you wherever you live in the UK and we don’t even need to see you – taking your instructions by e-mail, phone and Skype video:
+Our expert Solicitors can advise you wherever you live in the UK and we don’t even need to see you – taking your instructions by e-mail, phone and Skype video:

-- Just call us on FREEPHONE 0800 1404544 for a FREE initial phone consultation and a FREE quote for your lease extension, OR
+- Just call us on FREEPHONE 0800 1404544 for a FREE initial phone consultation and a FREE quote, OR

 - Complete the email contact form below